marco-lee25/IR-project/README.md

 ### Build the indexing system
 We highly recommend you rebuild the indexing system, since there are only 300 indexes in the data currently, it also affects the performance of query expansion(Database-vector-similarity).
-**Before you rebuild, please make sure you have placed the 'kaggle.json' at './database/data/`**
+**Before you rebuild, please make sure you have placed the 'kaggle.json' at './database/data/`** The 'kaggle.json' can be obtain by following these step:

+1. Sign in to your Kaggle account: Open your web browser and navigate to Kaggle.
+Log in using your credentials or create an account if you haven’t already done so.

+2. Navigate to the Account Settings page: Click on your profile picture or username in the top right corner of the Kaggle homepage, then select "My Account" from the dropdown menu.
+This will take you to your account settings page.

+3. Locate the API section: Scroll down the Account Settings page until you find the "API" section.
+In this section, you’ll see options to manage your API access.

+4. Create a new API token: Click on the "Create New API Token" button.
+This action will download a file named kaggle.json to your computer.
+This file contains your Kaggle API credentials.
 ```bash
 python ./Rebuild.py
 ```